Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Methods

-Here $f_{\rm{ref}}$ is a reference frequency, which is often set to be 25Hz~\cite{O1paper,O2paper}, and $\alpha$ is the spectral index that characterises different source models.
-We consider three values for the index, $\alpha = 0,2/3,3$, corresponding to SGWB from cosmological sources, the population of compact binary coalescence, and spinning neutron stars (pulsars, magnetars) respectively.
+Here $f_{\rm{ref}}$ is a reference frequency, which is often set to be 25Hz~\cite{O1paper,O2paper}, and $\alpha$ is the spectral index that characterizes different source models.
+We consider three values for the index, $\alpha = 0,2/3,3$, corresponding to SGWBs from cosmological sources, the population of compact binary coalescence, and spinning neutron stars (pulsars, magnetars) respectively.

-The primary output of the radiometer search is a `dirty map', which represents the GW sky seen through the response matrices of the detectors.
+The primary output of the radiometer search represents the GW sky seen through the response matrices of the detectors: the dirty map~\cite{Radiometer}.
 For a baseline $\mathcal{I}$, formed with a pair of detectors $\mathcal{I}_1$ and $\mathcal{I}_2$, we can write this quantity as

-Here $C^{\mathcal{I}} (t;f)$ is the cross spectral density (CSD), which is the product of the Fourier transform of time series strain data from one detector at time $t$ and the complex conjugate of the same from the other detector~\cite{Folding}.
-While $P_{\mathcal{I}_1}(t;f)$ and $P_{\mathcal{I}_2}(t;f)$ denote the one-sided noise power spectral density (PSD) of the detectors $\mathcal{I}_1$ and $\mathcal{I}_2$ respectively.
-The uncertainty in this estimation can be quantified by the Fisher information (or NC) matrix,
+Here $C^{\mathcal{I}} (t;f)$ is the cross-spectral density (CSD), which is the product of the Fourier transform of time series strain data from one detector at time $t$ and the complex conjugate of the same from the other detector~\cite{Folding}, while $P_{\mathcal{I}_1}(t;f)$ and $P_{\mathcal{I}_2}(t;f)$ denote the one-sided noise power spectral density (PSD) of the detectors $\mathcal{I}_1$ and $\mathcal{I}_2$ respectively.
+The uncertainty in this estimation can be quantified by the Fisher information (or NC) matrix~\cite{Eric},